JelteF/derive_more/doc/error.md

 ## Ignoring fields for derives

-It's possible to ignore a field or a whole enum variant completely for this this derive using the `#[error(ignore)]` attribute.
+It's possible to ignore a field or a whole enum variant completely for this derive using the `#[error(ignore)]` attribute.
 This will ignore it both for detecting `backtrace` and `source`.
 It's also possible to mark a field only ignored for one of these methods by using `#[error(not(backtrace))]` or